 On the surface, this might seem a bit of a head-scratcher.
 Dig deeper to the company’s motivation and it makes perfect sense.
 First, they’d like to promote new Jaguar cars generally, and the Jaguar Racing Formula E team in particular.
 Next, they want to build interest in electric cars.
 Finally, they’re looking to increase participation in STEM fields like engineering, which are presently understaffed.

 It also makes sense given the long history of Jaguar cars and their parent company going against the grain and bringing innovation to the table by any means at their disposal.
 While we’re not expecting an animated band to show up at the Jaguar Peabody showroom – our sales staff is three-dimensional – we can’t help but be encouraged by what we see.
-And we’re confident that the customers we serve in Boston and Andover will like what they see at our showroom.
+And we’re confident that the customers we serve will like what they see at our showroom.
 Come to 247 Newbury St. in Peabody, MA, or call (877) 248-0579, to arrange a test drive of a new Jaguar vehicle like the 2017 Jaguar F-PACE crossover today.